uliazaman02/Reinforcement-Learning-Super_mario_bros/README.md

 * **trained_models/:** This folder includes all of the models that we trained.
 * **tensorboard/:** This was used by the A3C implementation to visualize their training progress.

+Note: in order to run a train or test file, the file must be moved out of the /src folder and into the home directory.
+This is because of the 'saved_path' and 'output_path' variables.

 ## Acknowledgements
 This repo was forked from: https://github.com/uvipen/Super-mario-bros-A3C-pytorch.
 Thank you to @uvipen for the A3C model code.
 The original author's README is below.